CESNET/shibboleth-sp-access-control/doc/techreport-final.md

 ## Conclusion
 In this technical report, we have described a situation in our federation that requires implementing access control mechanism.
 The method we have decided to follow is easy to implement and does not cause any service interruptions while deploying.
 Additionally, if there is no need for access control at a particular SP, nothing has to be done at all.

 For the presented solution we have used entity categories, which help us to categorize particular IdPs.
-On the category of an IdP we can perform access control similarly to user attributes.
+On the category of an IdP, we can perform access control similarly to user attributes.